ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 You should also write integration tests and TestBed will serve that purpose very well.
 To mock classes, Jasmine spy objects are simply the way to go.
 Changing their implementation or return value is easy and can be done at any time!
-Code coverage reports can be very usefull to find parts of uncovered code.
+Code coverage reports can be very useful to find parts of uncovered code.
 However, getting a high percentage of code coverage shouldn't be your goal.
-Write usefull tests and also, don't limit your tests to the happy path!
+Write useful tests and also, don't limit your tests to the happy path!